 “If the truth (my conclusions based ONLY on the evidence), turns out to be different than I thought it was, then my viewpoint on the subject MUST alter/change to reflect this, that is the skeptic’s code”.

-This reminds me of much of the skeptical wisdom that I gained from Kevin Randle’s writing in some of his books.
+This reminds me of much of the sceptical wisdom that I gained from Kevin Randle’s writing in some of his books.

 I do agree that Kevin has, in effect, shot himself in one foot at least, and is now in a sort of suspended, neutral, position of being neither pro or con.
 This is quite a turnaround from his previous books which were all very much pro-ET.
 He may lose a few friends because of this, but that is a risk one takes in ufological debates.
 Karl Pflock did a partial turnaround with his two books, his second repudiating much of his first.
 Bill Moore seems to have recanted long ago.
 Is there anyone left (Stan Friedman or David Rudiak maybe?) who can revive this Roswell ET corpse, or is it time to finally cremate it?